OCR has produced some clear and helpful guides for parents and students on the processes involved in setting and marking examinations:

 1. Publication dates for results

 Please remember results will only be given to the relevant pupils.
-If pupils are unable to collect their results in person, please contact Mrs Whittaker before the end of term.

 Some results days occur during normal School term time.
 Results will be made available to pupils as soon as possible during the day.
 Normally this will involve the results slips being handed to pupils individually by their form tutors.

 2. At what time can I collect my results?